 Overview This is the first report in BGR’s Outlook series on the Orleans Parish School Board.
 The purpose of this report is to provide an overview of the Board’s fiscal outlook with a focus on the FY 1999 (July 1, 1998 through June 30, 1999) operating budget.

-Overview In this issue of Outlook, BGR focuses on one specific area of Jefferson Parish Government—the public works function.
-The purpose of this report is to provide a brief overview of how this department is organized, where it receives its funding and how it spends its resources.
+Overview In this issue of Outlook, BGR focuses on one specific area of Jefferson Parish Government—the public works function, which manages streets, water, sewer, drainage and other infrastructure.
+The purpose of this report is to provide a brief overview of how this department is organized, where it receives its funding and how it spends its […]

 Overview This report reviews the City of New Orleans’ property service charge proposal on the ballot for December 5, 1998.
 The primary intended uses of the new revenues include pay raises for most City employees and for all Orleans Parish public school employees.

-Overview This report provides a short analysis of the potential creation of three separate neighborhood-based special tax districts and a recommendation on two proposed amendments to the State Constitution.
-The neighborhood districts will provide additional funding for enhanced security and in some cases, beautification and other purposes, in those neighborhoods.
+Overview This report provides a short analysis of the potential creation of three separate neighborhood-based special tax districts in New Orleans and a recommendation on two proposed amendments to the Louisiana Constitution relative to the governance of higher education.
+The neighborhood districts will provide additional funding for enhanced security and in some cases, beautification and […]

 Overview This issue of the BGR Outlook on Jefferson examines the Jefferson Parish School Board’s finances.
 The 16-page report analyzes the factors leading to recent operating budget deficits and discusses potential solutions.